apostrophecms/docs/docs/reference/template-tags.md

 # Template tags

-Template tags add additional functionality to Apostrophe templates.
+Apostrophe template tags add additional functionality to templates, such as inserting widget areas, async components, and template fragments.
 The tags described below are specific to Apostrophe, though they use the standard Nunjucks syntax: `{% tagName %}`.
 See standard tags in the [Nunjucks reference](https://mozilla.github.io/nunjucks/templating.html#tags).

 If a template tag takes multiple arguments they will be comma-separated.
 Additional context data may be included after a `with` keyword.
 See `area` below for examples of both.